Heg0Dmsk/katacoda-scenarios/data-persistence-in-containers/docker-named-volumes.md

 ... and start it again

-`docker run -it --name existing-volume -v katacoda:/var/lib/postgresql/data postgres:14.1-alpine`{{execute}}
+`docker run -d --name existing-volume -v katacoda:/var/lib/postgresql/data -e POSTGRES_DB=db -e POSTGRES_PASSWORD=password postgres:14.1-alpine`{{execute}}

-Now we are able to verify that data in the default directory is non-persistent due to the used mount path by executing the following command:
+Now we are able to verify that data in the default directory is non-persistent due to the used mount path by executing the following commands:

+`docker exec -it existing-volume bash`{{execute}}

 `ls`{{execute}}